-Will my project rank better if we only request construction funds?
+Will my project rank better if only construction funds are requested?

-When ranking a project, the total project cost, which includes all phases of the project, will be used.
-Projects where the sponsor has shown commitment to the project by funding phases independently will be noted for the Project Selection Committee's consideration.
+CMAQ and TAP-L projects, where the sponsor has shown commitment to the project by funding phases independently, will be noted for the Project Selection Committee's consideration.

 Can one agency submit multiple applications?

-Yes, definitely.
-However, be sure that sufficient financial and staff resources are available to follow through on all projects that are selected.
+Yes; however, an applicant should make sure that sufficient financial and staff resources are available to follow through on all selected projects.